MolecularAI/GraphINVENT/README.md

 * v2.0 is an updated version, created March 10, 2021.

 *26-03-2021*:

+Small update:
-Small update: you should now be able to use pre-trained models created with GraphINVENT v1.0 with v2.0.
+* Pre-trained models created with GraphINVENT v1.0 can now be used with GraphINVENT v2.0.

 *10-03-2021*: